Tastytrade versus E*TRADE: compare IRA, commissions, investing fees, trading tools, account differences, pros and cons. Which online broker is better?

 Fifth Category: Desktop Software

-E*Trade clients can use Pro, the company’s advanced desktop program.
-It does have a $1,000 account minimum to use (real-time quotes also need to be enabled on the account).
-Once the account is ready to go, Pro will present a lot of useful features, including live streaming of Bloomberg Business News, an options screener with many search criteria, a margin calculator, an economic calendar, and so much more.
+E*Trade clients can use Pro, the advanced desktop program.
+It requires a $1,000 account minimum (and real-time quotes must be enabled).
+Once set up, Pro gives you live streaming Bloomberg news, an options screener, a margin calculator, an economic calendar, and more.

 Etrade Pro vs Tastytrade

-There is no account minimum to use tastytrade’s desktop platform, although it doesn’t quite reach the same level as Pro.
-For example, the software only has 4 order types, whereas Pro delivers 8.
-Pro also has better profit-loss diagrams, which are integrated on the order ticket (look for the “Total Trade Ticket” tab).
+There is no account minimum for tastytrade’s desktop app, but it is not as advanced as Pro.
+For example, tastytrade only has 4 order types, while Pro offers 8.
+Pro has better profit-loss diagrams, which you can see right in the order ticket (look for the “Total Trade Ticket” tab).

 Tastytrade or Etrade